IN THIS ARTICLE:

 While it may be some time before comprehensive, reliable data is available to measure the exact impact that COVID has had on suicide rates in America, there has been an increase in drug and alcohol use rates during the epidemic.
 Suicide and self-harm are much more prevalent in those suffering from addictions.
 In particular, those with poly-drug addiction issues are more prone to suicide than someone struggling with a single addiction.
 Coupled with the increased stresses from economic, social, and physical health factors, someone who is battling drug addiction is in a very precarious position right now with regard to their mental health.
 With addiction treatment centers and mental health services struggling to accommodate the increased demand for care alongside the changing safety requirements due to social distancing, the mental healthcare landscape is evolving, and many people are suffering because of these rapid, although necessary, changes.

 Even though the exact extent of the COVID pandemics’ influence on substance abuse and suicide rates is still somewhat unclear, the available information indicates a strong rise in negative mental health episodes and the initiation or increase of substance abuse during the pandemic.
 In addition, these increased rates of suicidal ideation, anxiety, depression, and drug addiction seem to disproportionately affect specific demographics.
 In particular, Hispanic and black peoples, young adults, essential workers, unpaid caregivers for high-risk seniors, and those struggling with dual diagnosis mental health issues such as bipolar disorder, borderline personality disorder, schizophrenia, and PTSD in addition to substance abuse have been impacted much more strongly than the rest of the population.
 While the interpretation of this data is still being worked out, it seems that several specific mental health issues have seen dramatic rises since the same time period in 2019.
 For example, rates of anxiety increased about 3-fold, symptoms of depression have increased by roughly 4-fold, and thoughts of suicide have more than doubled during 2020 as opposed to the same period in 2019.
+Many find that adopting a more holistic approach to maintaining one’s mental health to be more important than ever before.
+Things like chiropractic treatments, massage therapy and even HRT can have numerous benefits that go a long way in complementing traditional therapeutic treatments.

 Suicide Awareness & Prevention Resources